-Emotions Original meaning Contextual meaning Anger Resentment caused by deliberately negative behavior Disappointment or resentment toward leader behavior/response to the crisis Sadness Emotional condition that include disappointment, grief, and hopelessness Grieving and feeling hopeless when public see the negative effects of leader behavior/ response to the crisis Joy Happiness, satisfaction, and compatibility feeling with an event or other people's response to what they expected An individual's sense of happiness, satisfaction, and compatibility with the expected leader response Anticipation Feeling of anxious suspense when unsure whether the outcome of a particular event will occur as expected Feeling of anxious suspense when unsure whether the outcome of the leader response will play out as expected Fear The feeling of being threatened or persecuted Pessimistic expectations about the possible outcomes of a leader behaviour/response, or the belief that the leader will bring adverse effects to beneficiaries Surprise Positive or negative emotional state after an unexpected event Astonishment at the leader behaviour or response in a positive or negative manner Disgust Intense emotion that causes a feeling of repulsion A sense of exclusion/alienation from a policy's benefits, leading to a lack of interest in the leader Trust Set of values, beliefs, or experiences that foster a sense of belonging A sense of satisfaction with leader behaviour or response, either at the decision-making stage or during its implementation Source(s): Au uthors' modification of Plutchik (2003), Yuda and d Fauzi (2024)

-and it can also be used to develop computational models for analyzing and understanding the narrative elements of a text.
+Emotions Original meaning Contextual meaning Anger Resentment caused by deliberately negative behavior Disappointment or resentment toward leade Sadness Emotional condition that include disappointment, grief, and hopelessness Grieving and feeling hopeless when public se the negative effects of leader behavior/ Joy 1 Happiness, satisfaction, and compatibility feeling with an event or other people's 1 ponse to the crisis An individual's sense of happiness, satisfaction, and compatibility with the Anticipation 1 ponse to what they expected Feeling of anxious suspense when unsure whether the outcome of a particular event will 1 pected leader response Feeling of anxious suspense when unsure whether the outcome of the leader response Fear 1 cur as expected The feeling of being threatened or persecuted 1 play out as expected Pessimistic expectations about the possible outcomes of a leader behaviour/response, or the belief that the leader will bring adverse 1 effects to beneficiaries Surprise Positive or negative emotional state after an 1 expected event Astonish 1 nt at the leader behaviour or 1 sponse in a positive or negative manner Disgust Intense emotion that causes a feeling of repulsion A sense of exclusion/alienation from a policy's benefits, leading to a lack of interest Trust Set of values, beliefs, or experiences that foster a sense of belonging in the leader A sense of sulfaction with leader behaviou or response, either at the decision-making and it can also be used to develop computational models for analyzing and understanding the narrative elements of a text.

 This study revealed a total of 108,486 direct tweets and 1,912,643 indirect tweets discussing the chosen state leaders amid the conflict between Russia and the Ukraine.
 Of the direct tweets collected, 1,771,654 words were used in the study.
-After data cleaning, the collected conversation were analyzed using NFC, the data collected were analyzed based on sentiments and emotions from each word.
+After data cleaning, the collected conversation were analyzed using NFC, the data constrained based on sentiments and emotions from each v12 l.
 In this study, emotions are divided based on Plutchik's (2003) wheel of emotions.
 There are eight basic emotions: anger, anticipation, disgust, fear, joy, sadness, surprise, and trust.
 Sentiments are divided into two categories: positive and negative.